-The School Board of Broward County, Florida, prohibits any policy or procedure which results in discrimination on the basis of age, color, disability, ethnicity, gender identity, gender expression, national origin, marital status, race, religion, sex or sexual orientation.
+The School Board of Broward County, Florida, prohibits any policy or procedure which results in discrimination on the basis of age, color, disability, ethnicity, gender identity, gender expression, genetic information, national origin, marital status, race, religion, sex or sexual orientation.
+The School Board also provides equal access to Boys Scouts of America and other designated youth groups.
+Individuals who wish to file a discrimination and/or harassment complaint may call the Director, Equal Educational Opportunities/ADA Compliance Department & the District's Equity Coordinator/Title IX Coordinator at 754-321-2150 or Teletype Machine (TTY) 754-321-2158.